gsi-cyberjapan/vector-tile-experiment/README_en.md

 - [default style](http://cyberjapandata.gsi.go.jp/xyz/zk25000/style.js)

 ### properties
-TODO
+- 図名: the name of the map sheet in Japanese kanji characters.
+- よみがな: the name of the map sheet in Japanese kana characters.
+- 図郭座標: lower and upper corners of the map grid.

 # How it works
-TODO
+Our vector tiles are served in rather static way.
+All the resources are uploaded as static files.

+We use tools developed in-house to get our vector tiles from a bunch of Shapefiles.
+Some tools for smaller dataset are written in Perl and [available in GitHub](https://github.com/gsi-cyberjapan/dkgshp2geojsontiles).

+For other larger datasets we sometimes use hadoop-streaming to sort geometries into tiles.

 # How to display vector tiles
-TODO

 Currently we use TileLayer.GeoJSON and TileLayer.Canvas of Leaflet 0.7.3.
+Others should follow.

 ## TileLayer.GeoJSON
 As in [GSI Maps]( http://maps.gsi.go.jp/?ll=35.707179,139.959544&z=17&base=ort&ls=experimental_railcl%7Cexperimental_anno&cd=f4&vs=c1j0l0u0&d=l) ([GitHub repo.](https://github.com/gsi-cyberjapan/gsimaps/))